theNewFlesh/hidebound/README.md

 ingest arbitrary sets of files and output them as validated assets and metadata for consumption by databases like the aforementioned.

 Hidebound is framework for validating, and extracting metadata from files and directories according, to user defined specifications.
 Assets are placed into a root directory (typically one reserved for Hidebound projects) and then discovered, validated, extracted, and copied or moved by Hidebound.

 # Workflow
+The acronynm to remember for workflows is **CRUDES**: create, read, update, delete, export and search.
+Those operations constitue the main functionality that Hidebound supports.

-### Create *Asset*
+### *Create Asset*
 For example, an asset could be an image sequence, such as a directory full of PNG files, all of which have a frame number, have 3 (RGB) channels, and are 1024 pixels wide by 1024 pixels tall.
 Let's call the specification for this type of